 8. Get a dog.

-I realize not everyone has the ability or even desire to do this, but it really helps to be in charge of a creature who relies on you in order to eat and pee.
-I guess having a kid does this, too.
-From what I’ve heard.
+I realize not everyone has the ability or even desire to do this, but being in charge of a creature who relies on you in order to eat and pee truly helps get you out of bed in the morning.
+I guess having a kid accomplishes this, too (from what I’ve heard).

 9. Learn to love the peace of mornings.